Nirajan1-droid/MERN-stack/README.md

 ## Conclusion

 This repository provides a comprehensive introduction to the MERN stack development process.
 By following the lessons and examples in this repository, you should be able to start building your own web applications using the MERN stack.

+Additional:
+provided notes for each section in .txt file, do remember to check that out.